-One of the challenges in managing brands is to find the right balance between investing in developing the asset and delivering a positive return.
+One of the challenges in managing brands is to find the right balance between investing reuin developing the asset and delivering a positive Annual Return Filing.
 It doesn’t matter if we are talking about a product, corporation or community.
 The tactical choices may be different, but the challenge is the same.

 Profit or Growth? is a book authored by Bala Chakravarthy and Peter Lorange.
 The underlying premise of the book is that you do not have to choose between the two options, but can simultaneously pursue both through continual renewal and internal entrepreneurship.

 In the context of a community, this means you can pursue sustainable economic prosperity without having to tax residents to a degree that their disposable income doesn’t keep pace.

 The authors argue that growth and profitability can often be opposing forces.
 In a community context, an example would be population growth requiring an increased investment in services (e.g. building/expanding schools) that are funded by an increase in local taxes.
 Growth means more job opportunities so it is hard to characterize it as a bad thing.
 But, growth needs to be funded and when it translates into increased taxes it’s easy to see why some people might oppose progress.
 The authors would characterize this as a “performance dilemma” that needs to be addressed.

 Strategy #1 – Protect and Enhance the Core